Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 GitHub actions require you to host your application code on a remote repository, including the Dockerfile

 containing the Docker commands.
-A GitHub repository store and manage your code and related files.
-Teams can push changes to this repository to update the application codebase collaboratively.
+A GitHub repository stores your code and related files.

-Create a GitHub repository to add all your code.
+Create a GitHub repository to add all your code and add you project so far to it.

 - Open GitHub Desktop and log in using your GitHub account